Call for applications

 Applications and the operations of applicants may be evaluated by national arts councils serving as expert bodies of the Arts Promotion Centre Finland.
 Decisions are taken by the Director of the Arts Promotion Centre Finland based on proposals by special advisors.

-Operational subsidies are intended to support the operations or a certain part of the operations of communities.
-These subsidies are discretionary, and they are applied for and awarded on an annual basis.
+These subsidies are intended to support the operations or a certain part of the operations of communities.
+The operations may be national or international, and the subsidies may also support visits and tours by communities.

-Previously awarded grants are listed on the Arts Promotion Centre Finland website.
+Previously awarded subsidies are listed on the Arts Promotion Centre Finland website.

-The awarding of operational subsidies is based on a comparison and overall assessment of applications.
+The awarding of subsidies is based on an evaluation, comparison and overall assessment of applications.
 When evaluating applications, the following four criteria and questions are used, not all of which need to be fulfilled.
 There is no weighting in the decision-making criteria.
-The regional distribution and language of applicants are taken into consideration, as is the amount of available funding.
+The regional distribution and language of applicants are taken into consideration, as is the amount of available funding allocated for each artform.

 Ambition and quality of operations